schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/how-to.md

 ### <a name="pgsql_materialized_views">How to obtain Oracle and PostgreSQL materialized views</a>

 PostgreSQL materialized views are a table type called "MATERIALIZED VIEW".
-Use an additional SchemaCrawler command-line option, `"-tabletypes=TABLE,VIEW,MATERIALIZED VIEW"`.
+Use an additional SchemaCrawler command-line option, `"--table-types=TABLE,VIEW,MATERIALIZED VIEW"`.
 Notice the double-quotes, since there is a space between
 `MATERIALIZED` and `VIEW`.

 ----------